peterhinch/micropython-font-to-py/FONT_TO_PY.md

-# font_to_py.py
+# 1. font_to_py.py

-Convert a font file to Python source code.
-Python font files provide a much faster way to access glyphs than the principal alternative which is a random access file on the filesystem.
+This PC utility converts an industry standard font file to Python source code.

+Python font files offer advantages on microcontroller platforms running MicroPython.
+They provide a much faster way to render glyphs than the principal alternative which is a random access binary file on the filesystem.

-Another benefit is that they can save large amounts of RAM on resource-limited
-targets: the font file may be incorporated into a firmware build such that it occupies flash memory rather than scarce RAM.
+The format of the Python font file is designed to save large amounts of RAM on resource-limited targets: the font file may be incorporated into a firmware build such that it occupies flash memory rather than scarce RAM.
 Python code built into firmware is known as frozen bytecode.

-## Recent revisions
+## 1.1 Recent revisions

+1 Feb 2021 V0.4 With thanks to @enigmaniac for the suggestion and code ideas.
+ 1. Now supports `bdf` and `pcf` font files for better results at small sizes.

 17 Oct 2019 V0.33 With thanks to Stephen Irons (@ironss).
  1. Fix bug where input rather than output filename was checked.